ray-project/ray/doc/source/rllib/rllib-offline.rst

         output="gs://<your-bucket>/dir1",
     )

 RLlib writes then directly into the folder in the cloud storage and creates it if not already existent in the bucket.
-The only difference to reading is that you cannot use multiple paths for writing.
+The only difference to reading is that you can't use multiple paths for writing.
 So something like

 .. code-block:: python